dougarley/tlpd-helper/readme.md

 	* Note: By default this will load the data.json document, however you create separate documents to track different folders.
 You can them pass them to the script as an argument (eg. `node tlpd-stuff.js illidan.json`).

 ### Formatting data.json and other JSON documents ###
 The `data.json` file is in standard JSON format.
 Each object stored within the object array includes both a character name & server.
 Each character name should be entered exactly how it appears in-game, including special characters.
-Each server name should be entered in all lowercase and with dashes in place of spaces similiar to how they would appear in the armory URL (eg. http://us.battle.net/wow/en/character/**the-venture-co**/{character}/)
+Each server name should be entered in all lowercase and with dashes in place of spaces similiar to how they would appear in the armory URL (eg. http://us.battle.net/wow/en/character/the-venture-co/{character}/)

+### Troubleshoot ###
+1. Before attempting to execute the script, please ensure that Node.JS is installed.
+2. If errors persist ensure that the character name & server have been entered correctly.
+3. If errors still persist copy the contents of `data.json` into a JSON linter such as [JSONLint](http://jsonlint.com/) to check for formatting errors.